The deep state has a long history of betraying the trust of the American people. They aren’t our friends just because we share an enemy in common.

 Soon the public will hear from patriots who defended it.

-The deep state is practically designed to destroy privacy that enable government officials to deny illegalities.
+The deep state is practically designed to destroy privacy that enables government officials to deny illegalities.
 The National Security Agency’s credibility was obliterated in 2013 when former NSA analyst Edward Snowden revealed that the agency can tap almost any cellphone in the world, access anyone’s email and web-browsing history, and crack the vast majority of computer encryption.
 But the NSA’s definition of “terrorist suspect” was ludicrously broad, including “someone searching the web for suspicious stuff.”
 A few months before Snowden’s revelations, national intelligence director James Clapper lied to Congress when he denied that the NSA collects “any type of data at all on millions, or hundreds of millions of Americans.”

 COVER-UPS AT THE PENTAGON.